Itay-Biton/Nature-Walkeer/README.md

 After installing the app, you can sign up with your email or use Google Authentication to log in.
 Start walking, earn coins, and enjoy the interactive features Nature Walker offers.

+## Contact

+If you have any questions or feedback, don't hesitate to get in touch via [email](mailto:itaybit10@gmail.com).

+## License and Copyright

+© 2024 Itay Biton.
+All rights reserved.

+This project is owned by Itay Biton.
+Any unauthorized reproduction, modification, distribution, or use of this project, in whole or in part, is strictly prohibited without explicit permission from the author.

+For academic purposes or personal review, please ensure proper credit is given to Itay Biton, and include a link to the original repository.

+This project is intended for portfolio demonstration purposes only and must not be duplicated or repurposed without permission.
+If you're interested in collaborating or using parts of this project for educational reasons, please contact me directly.

+## Note to Recruiters

+Please note that this project is part of my professional portfolio and should not be copied or reused.
+If you’re interested in my work or would like to discuss potential job opportunities, feel free to reach out via the provided email.
+I am open to exploring new projects and opportunities.